ZENALC/algobot/README.md

 • Run simulations with parameters configured.\
 • Run backtests with parameters configured.\
 • Run live bots with parameters configured.\
-• Telegram integration that allows users to trade or view statistics from Telegram\
+• Telegram integration that allows users to trade or view statistics from Telegram.\
 • Create custom, trailing, or limit stop losses.

 # User Interface